“Black Hole Sun” Lyrics Meaning (Soundgarden)

 Steal the warm wind, tired friend

-These lines paint a picture of a world that feels bleak and drained of vitality, where even warmth and comfort are absent.
+These lines describe a world that feels bleak and drained of vitality, where even warmth and comfort are absent.

 Times are gone for honest men